-- The impact on resource capacity and the cost base of increased competitiveness in the labour market, with this mitigated by action taken to review the benchmarking of pay rates, increase remote working flexibility for colleagues and to continue to invest in the ongoing development of our people. - Major changes in the debt management strategies of major clients, with this mitigated by the close relationships that have been established with all major clients, the evolution of new areas of potential activity and the expected growth in underlying client demand across the next few years. - The impact of macro-economic factors or regulatory requirements on clients, with this mitigated by the Company's proactive engagement with both clients and the relevant regulatory bodies to ensure early and effective adoption of all requirements.
+- The impact on resource capacity and the cost base of increased competitiveness in the labour market, with this mitigated by action taken to review the benchmarking of pay rates, increase remote working flexibility for colleagues and to continue to invest in the ongoing development of our people. - Major changes in the debt management strategies of major clients, with this mitigated by the close relationships that have been established with all major clients, the evolution of new areas of potential activity and the expected growth in underlying client demand across the next few years. - The impact of macro-economic factors or regulatory requirements on clients, with this mitigated by the Company's proactive engagement with both clients and the relevant regulatory bodies to ensure early and effective adoption of all requirements. - The challenges of increased inflationary pressures on customer affordability, which could impact on the recoverability of assets under management.
+This mitigated by supporting the core business focus of understanding the financial circumstances of individual customers with an enhanced used of data and analytics to ensure the establishment of sustainable and appropriate repayment plans that respond to any emerging cost of living challenges.

-Orbit Credit Services Ltd (formerly Orbit Debt Collections Ltd) Strategic Report for the Year Ended 31 December 2021
+Orbit Credit Services Ltd Strategic Report for the Year Ended 31 December 2022